spencerhowell/chp-eportfolio/reflection-posts/first-internship.md

 I participated in daily stand-up meetings, sprint planning, and sprint review meetings.
 At first I operated more as a "fly on the wall," observing and learning from what others said.
 By the end of the twelve weeks, I felt more comfortable speaking up and had a deeper understanding of the process.

-While I had knowlege of the Agile methodology before, participating in it allowed me to learn a lot and see just how powerful it is.
+While I had knowledge of the Agile methodology before, participating in it allowed me to learn a lot and see just how powerful it is.
 I now feel prepared to jump right into Agile teams in the future.
 The best way to learn about Agile is to be a part of it!

 ### 2. Surviving code review